 Jack and Charlie were inseparable, best friends.
 He was always by his son’s side during tournaments.
 Helen would try but she just couldn’t stand to watch Jack if he was playing poorly.
 She'd shield herself behind trees and look away.

 Charlie, however, was at all the big events.
-He had his gang of friends and they made the Masters and more boys’ trips.
+He had his gang of friends and they made the Masters a boys’ trips.

 In the late-‘60s Charlie began to slip into that retirement phase.
 He and Helen got a house down in Florida, near Jack and his family.
 Charlie would take the boat out, fish and play with his young grandkids.